bioinfodlsu/phage-host-prediction/README.md

 conda activate phage-host-prediction
 ```

+_Thanks to Dr. Paul K. Yu for sharing his environment configuration._

-We recommend running the protein language models ([`4.
-Protein Embedding Generation.ipynb`](https://github.com/bioinfodlsu/phage-host-prediction/blob/main/experiments/4.%20Protein%20Embedding%20Generation.ipynb)) on a machine with a GPU.
-If the memory requirement of loading these protein language models is too heavy for your local machine, an alternative cloud-based service is Paperspace; you may try using either its [PyTorch 1.12 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#recommended-runtimes) (which, as of writing, uses Python 3.9) or [Python 3.9 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#previous-runtime-versions).
+Note that [`4.
+Protein Embedding Generation.ipynb`](https://github.com/bioinfodlsu/phage-host-prediction/blob/main/experiments/4.%20Protein%20Embedding%20Generation.ipynb) has a dependency ([`bio_embeddings`](https://docs.bioembeddings.com/v0.2.3/)) that requires the notebook to be run on Unix or Unix-like operating systems.
+If you are using on Windows, consider running this notebook using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL) or on a virtual machine.
+If the memory requirement of loading the protein language models is too heavy for your machine's GPU, consider using cloud-based services.

-⚠️ **UPDATE (06/12/2023):** In May 2023, Google Colab switched its default runtime to Python 3.10.
-However, one of our project's dependencies, [`bio-embeddings`](https://docs.bioembeddings.com/v0.2.3/) (v0.2.3), seems to be incompatible with Python 3.10.
+⚠️ **UPDATE (12 June 2023):** In May 2023, Google Colab switched its default runtime to Python 3.10.
+However, [`bio-embeddings`](https://docs.bioembeddings.com/v0.2.3/) (v0.2.3) seems to be incompatible with Python 3.10.
+An alternative cloud-based service is Paperspace; you may try using either its [PyTorch 1.12 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#recommended-runtimes) (which, as of writing, uses Python 3.9) or [Python 3.9 runtime](https://docs.paperspace.com/gradient/notebooks/runtimes/#previous-runtime-versions).

 <details>
   <summary>Click here to show/hide the complete list of Python libraries and modules used in this project (excluding those that are part of the Python Standard Library).</summary>